 5. WeGo HERE Maps

-Honorable mention, this is not one I use much, but worth knowing about.
+Honorable mention, this is not one I use ever, but worth knowing about.
 This may be better for some depending on your likes and needs, for best privacy download this from Aurora Store if using Android.
 Function of this app is quite nice, the reason I prefer the others listed above such as Organic Maps, is due to the software being Free and Open Source (FOSS), where in contrast this option is still free, but it is proprietary code.

 GPS Accuracy in the Modern Age